 Participants can present individual, as a team of four (co-presenting category), or within the course based category.
 Please keep in mind that individuals who are not part of the presentation can still be credited with authorship as well as on presentation platform (i.e. poster, PowerPoint, artwork etc).

 - Co-Presenting Group

 - A maximum of three co-presenters (in addition to the form submitter) can be involved in presenting the research

 - Only ONE individual from the group needs to complete the form, presentation title, abstract/statement, on behalf of everyone presenting

 - Please confirm that you have your co-presenters' university email addresses prior to starting this form

-A follow-up email will automatically be sent to co-presenters listed on this form, so they may submit their individual information.
+For co-presenting and course-based groups, please ensure that you have university email addresses for all individuals.
+A follow-up email will automatically be sent to those listed on the form, so they may submit their individual information.